 The opening narration of Jawbreaker describes Courtney Alice Shayne (Rose McGowan) in near-reverential terms.
 The leader of the “Flawless Four,” she’s a porcelain-skinned demon who rules the fictional Reagan High with soul-crushing terror.
 She’s a morally irredeemable murderer who (accidentally?) kills best friend Liz Purr (Charlotte Ayana) by choking her with a jawbreaker, and then sets up a crime scene to make it look like she was sexually assaulted by a vengeful partner.
-She bullies her minions, Foxy (Julie Benz) and Julie (Rebecca Gayheart), plays god by moulding quiet Fern Mayo (Judy Greer) into vixen popular girl Vylette — and tears her down when she gets too threatening.
+She bullies her minions, Foxy (Julie Benz) and Julie (Rebecca Gayheart), plays god by molding quiet Fern Mayo (Judy Greer) into vixen popular girl Vylette — and tears her down when she gets too threatening.

-And yet, 20 years after the film’s release, Courtney Alice Shayne continues to enjoy hero status among a generation for whom Jawbreaker was a preliminary introduction to the “Mean Girl” archetype.
+And yet, 20 years after the film’s release, Courtney Shayne continues to enjoy hero status among a generation for whom Jawbreaker was a preliminary introduction to the “Mean Girl” archetype.

 She’s a villain seemingly designed for the social media age that she preceded.
 Buzzfeed has a long list devoted her to her catchphrases (“I killed the teen dream.
 Deal with it.”), and there are GIFs of her perfect sneer — complete with pencil thin eyebrows and signature red lipstick — for every situation.
-The announcement in 2017 that E! was developing a TV series based on the film co-written by its original writer and director, Darren Stein, has only fuelled the hype of her legend.
+The announcement in 2017 that E! was developing a TV series based on the film co-written by its original writer and director, Darren Stein, has only fueled the hype of her legend.

 As a whole, Jawbreaker is not a good movie.
-It bombed critically and commercially upon its theatrical release on 19th February 1999, right on the heels of mega-successful teen film She’s All That.
-(Jawbreaker grossed $3.1 million domestically, while She’s All That raked in over $63 million) But the stylised nature of Jawbreaker turned high school into a bright pink neon nightmare, where everyone is in their mid-20s masquerading as a teen, and ready to choke you to death.
+It bombed critically and commercially upon its theatrical release on February 19, 1999, right on the heels of mega-successful teen film She’s All That.
+(Jawbreaker grossed $3.1 million domestically, while She’s All That raked in over $63 million) But the stylized nature of Jawbreaker turned high school into a bright pink neon nightmare, where everyone is in their mid-20s masquerading as a teen, and ready to choke you to death.
 It deified the teen ruling elite all while exposing their vulnerabilities.

 Still, the movie probably wouldn’t have survived as much more than a footnote to Heathers (which, for the record, only grossed $1.1 million — box office isn’t always a sign of artistic success) were it not for our continued fascination with McGowan’s magnetic performance, which has only grown more interesting with time.

 McGowan plays Courtney as Bette Davis in a cropped bustier.
-She’s openly heartless, but delivers her lines with a combination of humour and panache that’s charismatic even as they reek of nihilism. (“Life’s a bitch, and then you die.”)
+She’s openly heartless, but delivers her lines with a combination of humor and panache that’s charismatic even as they reek of nihilism. (“Life’s a bitch, and then you die.”)

 Of course, Courtney is by no means the first Mean Girl.
-It’s a sub-genre of the Queen Bee, or HIBC trope (Hot Bitch In Charge) that has its roots in Hollywood’s Golden Age, embraced by the likes of Rita Moreno (Anita in 1961’s West Side Story), Nancy Allen (Chris Hargensen in 1976’s Carrie), and Stockard Channing (Rizzo in 1979’s Grease).
+It’s a subgenre of the Queen Bee, or HIBC trope (Hot Bitch In Charge) that has its roots in Hollywood’s Golden Age, embraced by the likes of Rita Moreno (Anita in 1961’s West Side Story), Nancy Allen (Chris Hargensen in 1976’s Carrie), and Stockard Channing (Rizzo in 1979’s Grease).